AnnMarieW/dash-more-components/README.md

 ## Clipboard

-This component is based on the request in [#1009](https://github.com/plotly/dash-docs/issues/1009).
+The Clipboard component is based on the request in [#1009](https://github.com/plotly/dash-docs/issues/1009).
 The copy to clipboard component allows the user to copy text from the app to the clipboard by clicking on a copy icon.